msssk/intern/docs/architecture.md

 Plugins are scripts that provide additional funtionality to Intern.
-They may register values or functions that can be directly used in tests, register callbacks that will fire at certain poitns in the testing process, or modify the environment in some way (e.g., `babel-register`).
+They may register values or functions that can be directly used in tests, register callbacks that will fire at certain points in the testing process, or modify the environment in some way (e.g., `babel-register`).

 ```ts